Are we looking at the next big move in Marin Software Incorporated (MRIN)?

 Marin Software Incorporated (MRIN): Who are the competitors?

-The company’s main competitors (and peers) include Adobe Inc. (ADBE) that is trading 30.69% up over the past 12 months.
-Alphabet Inc. (GOOGL) is 44.98% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -504.42% from the last report on Dec 30, 2020 to stand at a total of 0.15 million short shares sold with a short interest ratio of 0.03.
+The company’s main competitors (and peers) include Adobe Inc. (ADBE) that is trading 29.51% up over the past 12 months.
+Alphabet Inc. (GOOGL) is 48.92% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 62.34% from the last report on Jan 14, 2021 to stand at a total of 25680.0 short shares sold with a short interest ratio of 0.04.